microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 The generator will scaffold a TypeScript or JavaScript extension ready for development.

-Run the generator and fill out a few fields for a new TypeScript + Webpack extension:
+Run the generator and fill out a few fields for a new TypeScript extension:

 ```bash
 yo code